mopidy/mopidy-pandora/README.rst

 - Force Mopidy to stop when skip limit is exceeded (workaround for https://github.com/mopidy/mopidy/issues/1221).
 - Scrobbling tracks to Last.fm should now work
 - Implemented caching to speed up startup and browsing of the list of stations.
-Configuration parameter 'cache_time_to_live' can be used to specify when cache iterms should expire and be refreshed (in seconds).
+Configuration parameter 'cache_time_to_live' can be used to specify when cache items should expire and be refreshed (in seconds).
 - Better support for non-PandoraONE users: now plays advertisements which should prevent free accounts from being locked.
 - **Event support does not work at the moment**, so it has been disabled by default until https://github.com/mopidy/mopidy/issues/1352 is fixed.
 Alternatively you can patch Mopidy 1.1.1 with